orchestracities/documentation/docs/tutorial.md

 entities values.

-For example, to record in Quantum Leap all the updates of entities of type `ParkingSpot`, we would use a subscription as follow:
+For example, to record in Quantum Leap all the updates of entities of type `ParkingSpot`, we would use a subscription as follows:

 ```
 {